Visit our parish website by clicking here.

 By 1890, the Presbytery had been built and on 10th of May 1896 a new Parish Church and School were opened.
 This impressive building cost £2,919, 7 shillings and 3 pence and would be used for almost a hundred years.
 Later, a Parish Hall and a Sacristy were built and land was purchased to provide a playground for the school.

-Our present Parish Priest, Fr.
+Fr.
 John Scanlan, came to serve the Parish in 1981 and his dedication and hard work lead to the building of a new Parish Church which was consecrated by Bishop Burke on the Feast of St Joseph in 19th of March 1984.
 Statues, the Stations of the Cross, the altar rails, pews and some stained glass windows were brought from the old church and blended seamlessly with the three new stained glass windows and the new altar in the new church building, so maintaining the link with those first parishioners of Saint Joseph's, Shaw.
-This year sees Fr.
+2015 saw Fr.
 John celebrate his 50th year in the priesthood; an astonishing milestone.